daxcee/Flow-API/README.md

 ### Environment variables

 Create a file named `.env` in the root directory of your project.
-Copy and past contents of example blow in the file and save it (*** are don't care values):
+Copy and past contents of example below in the file and save it (*** are don't care values):

     DB_HOST=***
     DB_NAME=flow